voxy-ai/guides/BUSINESS_IMPLEMENTATION_LLM.md

 In a nutshell, selecting the right model for your autonomous chat agent is like finding the perfect puzzle piece to complete the picture.
 Think about the tasks you want the chat agent to handle, the quality of the responses it provides, and how well it aligns with your specific business needs.
 By carefully considering these factors, you'll be on the path to creating a chat agent that's not just smart, but tailored to make your business shine.

-### Evaluating Model Suitability for Business Needs {#evaluating-model-suitability-for-business-needs}
+### Evaluating Model Suitability for Business Needs

 Choosing the right model for your business's autonomous chat agent is like finding the perfect match for a job position.
 To make sure your chat agent excels, you need to evaluate how well a model fits your specific business needs.
 Here's a breakdown of how to do just that: